sanger-tol/pipelines-website/markdown/developers/template-upgrade.md

    <img src="/assets/img/template-upgrade-run-light.png" width="534" class="hide-dark">
    <img src="/assets/img/template-upgrade-run-dark.png" width="534" class="hide-light">

-By default, it runs on all pipelines registered on [this website](/pipelines) ("all") but you can specify a pipeline name (without the "sanger-tol" prefix), and with the latest nf-core version (empty field) but you can specify a version.
+By default, it uses the latest nf-core version (empty version field) but you can specify a version, and it runs on all pipelines registered on [this website](/pipelines) ("all") but you can also specify a pipeline name (without the "sanger-tol" prefix).

 This will trigger a GitHub action that will run the `nf-core pipelines sync` command for each pipeline and: